m-r-gor/Advise-AI/README.md

    end
 ```

-*See openai-assistants.md for instructions for each instance in the sequence.*
+*See openai-assistants.md for instructions passed to chatGPT at each instance in the sequence.*

 # Other Necessary APIs/Services